iann0036/tf-cfn-provider/docs/providers/aws/WafregionalWebAcl.md

 `Name` - (Required) The name or description of the web ACL.

+`LoggingConfiguration` - (Optional) Configuration block to enable WAF logging.
+Detailed below.

-`Rule` - (Required) The rules to associate with the web ACL and the settings for each rule.
+`Rule` - (Optional) Set of configuration blocks containing rules for the web ACL.
+Detailed below.

 ## Return Values

 ### Fn::GetAtt

+`Arn` - Amazon Resource Name (ARN) of the WAF Regional WebACL.

 `Id` - The ID of the WAF Regional WebACL.